A Letter From South-West Kenya

 The long-term mission is: “planting fruit trees for healthier populations and better environment”.

 The medium-term development goal of the project is to enhance the ability of pupils to increase and sustain agricultural production for improved food security, nutrition and income generation while at the same time safeguarding the environment by adopting sustainable agricultural practices and appropriate technologies.
 This will be achieved through fostering increased fruit and vegetable growing (including fruit tree and tree planting) production for enhanced food self-sufficiency and increased income generation for the school and enhancing the ability to conserve and protect the environment.

 The project will encourage and transform the school into economically viable agro-businesses including market-vegetable gardening, and others.

 The project will also ensure sustainable agricultural production and safeguard the environment thus pupils completing primary eight will be job creators, not seekers.

 The specific objectives of the project are:

-iii) To enhance capacity of farming households to apply appropriate technologies and sustainable farming practices (including: composting, soil and water conservation, integrated pest management, environmentally sustainable application of agrochemicals, etc) through awareness and training workshops, information dissemination and extension services.
+iii) To enhance the capacity of farming households to apply appropriate technologies and sustainable farming practices (including composting, soil and water conservation, integrated pest management, environmentally sustainable application of agrochemicals, etc) through awareness and training workshops, information dissemination and extension services.

 Among other activities, the project will: